Collaborative Learning

 Mieke van der Bijl-Brouwer

-Collaborative Learning Tools for Students & Teachers
+Collaborative Learning Tools for Teachers & Students

 This is an open-source compilation for TU Delft students and staff based on various offerings, learnings and sources from literature and TU Delft.
 The intention of the toolkit is to support students and teachers to engage in (and facilitate) Collaborative Learning, amongst peers.